mcall009/ohook-compiler/README-EN.md

 ### This tool is not affiliated with massgrave.
 Official Massgrave Website: https://massgrave.dev/

+[🔗Manual office activation](https://massgrave.dev/manual_ohook_activation) - Follow these steps after you have finished compiling the Dll's.

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Warning: In some cases, the script may return a compilation error, but this could be a false positive.
 Check the ohook directory ```C:\OHookBuilder\ohook``` or ```C:\OHookBuilder\Output``` to see if the DLL was generated—if it was, everything worked fine.